How To Attract More Clients This Booking Season

-Whether you're new to the industry, just starting to expand, or you've been in the business for over 10 years, you'll find some cool ideas for attracting more clients this year.
+Whether you're new to your industry, just starting to expand, or you've been in the business for over 10 years, you'll find some cool ideas for attracting more clients this year.

 Know Your Ideal Client.

 This may seem like a "duh" moment, and I'm sure you've heard that phrase a thousand times, but the truth is, you can't market to everyone, mainly because you can't be a perfect fit for everyone.
 So who are you a perfect fit for?
-Who's you perfect couple and where are they hanging out?
-Instagram, Google searches, wedding blogs?
+Who's your perfect client and where are they hanging out?
+Instagram, Google searches, somewhere else?

 You need to know, because that's where you should be focusing your marketing dollars.
 Don't take just anyone that's willing to spend a little money on you.
 Know your worth, and remember that only your ideal clients will truly value everything that you in particular have to offer.

 I'm not saying you should give away all your trade secrets right out of the gate (especially before you clear their check), but I am saying that offering a freebie is great opportunity to show your worth.
 You can put it right on your website where they can freely download it even if they haven't booked you.

 Not sure what to use as a freebie.
 Think about what’s going to be the most helpful to your potential client.
 What’s going to attract them to your business and services?
 For example, if you're a wedding planner, maybe you give them a free planning checklist or a guide on the first 5 things to do after getting engaged.
 And so on, and so forth.